sofa-framework/doc/plugins/usual-plugins/collisionobbcapsule/capsulecollisionmodel.md

 <!-- generate_doc -->
 # CapsuleCollisionModel

-Collision model which represents a set of Capsules Collision model which represents a set of rigid capsules
+Collision model which represents a set of Capsules.
+Collision model which represents a set of rigid capsules.

 Templates: